The Evolution of Financial Automation: Key Trends and Insights

-The democratisation of process automation in financial services
+The democratization of process automation in financial services

-Automating financial processes is nothing new: the arrival of IT tools in companies began a long cycle of task automation in financial services.
-From paper-based account bookkeeping to ERP systems incorporating OCR (optical character recognition) functions, technical progress continues to relieve accountants, CFOs, and treasurers of numerous low-value-added tasks, often perceived as time-consuming and error-prone.
-Today, the automation of financial processes is being democratised, thanks in particular to increasingly powerful “artificial intelligence”.
-In fact, according to a PWC report published in 2017, almost a third of existing activities could be automated in financial fields.
-This trend towards ever-increasing automation already seems to have begun among administrative and financial directors since 65% of them claim to have standardised and automated processes, according to another study by Ernest and Young.
+Automating financial processes is nothing new.
+The arrival of IT tools in companies triggered a wave of task automation of repetitive tasks in financial services.
+There was a move away from paper-based account bookkeeping and towards ERP (enterprise resource planning) systems incorporating OCR (optical character recognition) functions.
+Technical progress continues to relieve accountants, CFOs, and treasurers of numerous tasks which despite adding little value, are time-consuming and error-prone.
+Today, the automation of financial processes is being democratized, thanks in particular to increasingly powerful artificial intelligence (AI).
+According to a PWC report published in 2017, almost a third of existing activities in financial fields could be automated.
+This trend towards ever-increasing automation already seems to have begun.
+65% of administrative and financial directors report having standardized and automated processes, according to another study by Ernest and Young.

 What are the benefits of automating financial processes?